Behind the Books

 Sandy is a Suffolk-based printmaker and illustrator, with a BA in graphics/illustration and an MA in children’s book illustration.

-In her illustration work, she combines traditional printmaking and drawing with digital processes, developing the textured and unpredictable marks created when printmaking.
+Sandy combines traditional printmaking and drawing with digital processes, developing the textured and unpredictable marks created when printmaking.
+For the three ‘witchcraft’ books she used carved rubber blocks, which were hand-printed before being scanned and edited in Photoshop.

 You can see more of Sandy’s work on her website www.sandyhorsley.com and on Instagram.